Skip to main content

 For example, media writers in advertising agencies, known as copywriters, are constantly in communication with small teams within the ad agency, with brand representatives, and with representatives of the legacy and social media outlets where their content will be placed.
 They have a good idea of what the final product should look like before they gather most of the information they will use to write.
 This communication practice is essential for setting a project scope and understanding what types of information they are expected to gather.

-Public relations and public affairs professionals constantly concern themselves with understanding what the companies or agencies they represent would like to share and what they would prefer to downplay or not make public at all.
-In regular PR work, much of the information needed will come from the organization being represented.
+Public relations professionals constantly concern themselves with understanding what the companies or agencies they represent would like to share and what they would prefer to downplay or not make public at all.
+In regular public relations work, much of the information needed will come from the organization being represented.
 Internal information gathering means gathering facts about what the company or agency is doing and how that information should be prioritized and presented publicly.
 This part of the process may be the same for "good" or "bad" news.
-A good public relations professional will demand to constantly be made aware of programs or products under development and will strategically plan months in advance for releasing information in the best possible ways on the best channels to reach targeted audiences, both large and small.
+A good public relations professional will demand to constantly be made aware of programs or products under development and will strategically plan months in advance for releasing information in the best possible ways on the best channels to reach target audiences, both large and small.

 Internal information gathering is essential.
 It helps set expectations for the writing task or project and makes sure relevant institutional knowledge is shared.
 That said, it is only the start of a process.